-Amputation clinical trials at UC Health
+Amputation clinical trials at University of California Health

-2 in progress, 1 open to eligible people
+5 in progress, 1 open to eligible people

 open to eligible people ages 18-70

-Sorry, not yet accepting patients
+Sorry, in progress, not accepting new patients